 A long-term study published in the Annals of the Royal College of Surgeons of England in 2015 found that surgical intervention significantly improved patients’ quality of life, even when revision was necessary.

-Surgery can also relieves any swelling or feeling of heaviness, tugging, or burning in the area of the hernia.
+Surgery can also relieve any swelling or feeling of heaviness, tugging, or burning in the area of the hernia.

 Hernias do not go away on their own, only surgery can repair a hernia.
 If your symptoms are severe or are affecting your quality of life, you may consider getting revision surgery.